Library API

 Errors

-Both errors inherit from StandardError.
+Both image errors subclass AcroForge::Error.
+All inherit from StandardError.
 The CLI translates them to exit code 2 (validation errors) versus 1 (user errors like missing files); embedding callers can rescue them directly.

 Suppressing engine output